Leandran/Rails-Bootstrap-Template/README.md

 # README

-Created a Rails app using a Bootstrap template
+Created a Rails app using a Bootstrap template.

+Used the public folder for the bootstrap theme as this was a small file.
-The text within the html has been kept the same
+The text within the html has been kept the same.

 Technologies and tools: